 Fascinated with the connexions between wearables, cyborgs and feminism, Castellanos uses the idea of cyborgisation as the possibility of not only remaking ourselves but also deconstructing our socially constructed identities.
-It has to be mentioned that projects of Castellanos are important examples of decentralization of the dualism(s) prevalent in humanistic thought, and scrutiny of the body as relational and fluid rather than being fixed and complete entity.
+It has to be mentioned that projects of Castellanos are important examples of decentralization of the dualism(s) prevalent in humanistic thought and scrutiny of the body as relational and fluid rather than being a fixed and complete entity.

-The Plant Sense (2018) is one of her latest works designed together with Alberto Valverde with the supports of the VERTIGO project and LABoral Centro de Arte.
-Duo explores how plants experience and respond to their surroundings by using a wearable device which allows them to receive data from the plant.
-The Plant Sense makes the communication between human and plants possible and enables us to feel the senses of the plant in our own body.
-Accordingly, the installation contributes to dissolving of the boundaries between human and nonhuman and shows that we are all detecting changes in our surroundings and responding accordingly.
+The Plant Sense (2018) is one of her latest works designed together with Alberto Valverde with the support of the VERTIGO project and LABoral Centro de Arte.
+The duo explores how plants experience and respond to their surroundings by using a wearable device which allows them to receive data from the plant.
+The Plant Sense makes the communication between humans and plants possible and enables us to feel the senses of the plant in our own body.
+Accordingly, the installation contributes to the dissolving of the boundaries between human and nonhuman and shows that we are all detecting changes in our surroundings and responding accordingly.

-You are an artist and researcher whose research is focused on technological prosthesis.
+You are an artist and researcher whose research is focused on technological prostheses.
 For those that are not familiar with your work, could you tell us a bit about your background and when and how did the fascination with cyborgs and wearables come about?

 On the other hand, my mother has a lot of expertise in sewing.
-And she didn’t just build our clothes, she also used fabric and threads to builts objects or things that I asked when I was a child.
+And she didn’t just build our clothes.
+She also used fabric and threads to builts objects or things that I asked for when I was a child.
 So in the nineties, there was no term “maker”, but I grow up in a family with two really great makers.
-Now I simply use other tools like Arduino or 3D printers to built my artworks.
+Now I simply use other tools like Arduino or 3D printers to build my artwork.

-During the process, I realised that during the sixties the foundations of the present bodily technology interfaces were established through four artists whose were in different parts of the globe, at the same time that the special race was taking place, and the Space Scientists Manfred Clynes and Nathan S. Kline.
-Coined the term cyborg to refer to an enhancement human being able to survive in extra-terrestrial environments.
+During the process, I realised that during the sixties, the foundations of the present bodily technology interfaces were established through four artists who were in different parts of the globe at the same time that the special race was taking place, and the Space Scientists Manfred Clynes and Nathan S. Kline.
+Coined the term cyborg to refer to an enhanced human being able to survive in extra-terrestrial environments.

-Wearable technologies have the ability to communicate with their owners and by doing so the boundaries between physical and digital are blurring.
+Wearable technologies have the ability to communicate with their owners, and by doing so, the boundaries between physical and digital are blurring.
 How people respond to multiple stimuli in a digital environment beyond the touch of a screen or button is one of the questions to answer in this 21st century in which people live in a hyper-connected society.
 In which ways do you think are interactive and digital technologies changing or affecting human behaviour?

 What directions do you see taking your work into?

-I guess that I will continue researching about body enhancement and wondering about possible futures through my artwork.
+I guess that I will continue researching body enhancement and wondering about possible futures through my artwork.

 Your chief enemy of creativity?